 Bitcoin is a very risky place to put your money.
 While it has been on an amazing run lately, the increase in value from Bitcoin is tough to quantify economically.
 It is a free market with a limited supply of Bitcoin and extensive demand, so the price of a Bitcoin tends to increase.
 This can lead to an investment return, but I look at Bitcoin more like gambling than investing.

-I have been a user of app Paribus since its launch, and while Paribus has not offered me much recently, I saw a note in the Paribus email newsletter on September 15, 2015 for $35 free.
+I have been a user of the app Paribus since its launch, and while Paribus has not offered me much recently, I saw a note in the Paribus email newsletter on September 15, 2015, for $35 free.

 I followed the link to the Paribus Blog titled: How to earn $35 in 5 minutes (repeatedly).
 I’m a big fan of easy money, and reading through the article I found that if I signed up for a new Coinbase account and bought over $100 in Bitcoin, I would get $37.50 for free.
 All that in five minutes, count me in!